 There’s also the possibility that the injury to the tooth is more serious than just a chip.
 The force that could cause your tooth to chip could also have displaced the roots of the tooth, which could cause the tooth to become discolored, get infected, or even fall out.
 Your dentist can evaluate the full injury to the tooth, and, if necessary, use a splint to save a loose tooth.

 Your dentist could also tell whether the chip is actually a crack that could lead to infection of the tooth.
 Quick action might be necessary to save a cracked tooth.
+You might need a root canal and a dental crown or other forms of reconstructive dentistry if your chipped tooth is serious enough.

 Peace of Mind

-With all the potential risk of a chipped tooth, it’s not that unusual for people to spend a lot of time worrying about what the injury could be.
+With all the potential risks of a chipped tooth, it’s not that unusual for people to spend a lot of time worrying about what the injury could be.
 Don’t torture yourself.
 Instead, just find out whether it’s a little chip or a cause for big concern.